-In an emergency, and only if this type of anti-freeze is unavailable, top-up the cooling system with clean water, but be aware of the resultant reduction in frost protection.
+In an emergency - and only if this type of anti-freeze is unavailable - top-up the cooling system with clean water, but be aware of the resultant reduction in frost protection.
 DO NOT top-up or refill with conventional anti-freeze formulations.
-If in doubt, contact a Land Rover dealer.
+If in doubt, consult a Land Royer dealer.